 For other substitutes to Adobe Premiere Pro, check out our roundup of alternative good video editing apps.
 Every editor in this list is either fully free or has a free version, and we’ve personally tested those free versions to make sure they are still feature-rich and useful.

-Get up and running with one of the most popular video editing applications today in our course Introduction to Video Editing in Adobe Premiere Pro.
+Get up and running with one of the most popular video editing applications today in our free Adobe Premiere tutorial.
 In this course on Adobe Premiere basics, you'll learn how to use Premiere Pro, including how to:

 - organize your files outside Premiere